JonKing93/pfdf/docs/api/segments.rst

         Builds a *Segments* object to manage the stream segments in a drainage network.
 Note that stream segments approximate the river beds in the catchment basins, rather than the full catchment basins.
 The returned object records the pixels associated with each segment in the network.

         The stream segment network is determined using a :ref:`TauDEM-style <api-taudem-style>` D8 flow direction raster and a raster mask.
 The mask is used to indicate the pixels under consideration as stream segments.
-True pixels may possibly be assigned to a stream segment, False pixels will never be assiged to a stream segment.
+True pixels may possibly be assigned to a stream segment, False pixels will never be assigned to a stream segment.
 The mask typically screens out pixels with low flow accumulations, and may include other screenings - for example, to remove pixels in bodies of water.

         .. note:: The flow direction raster must have (affine) transform metadata.